Zinggi/RLayout/README.md

  * `"42px"`: Size in pixel
  * `"0.42 ofParent"`: 42% of the parent size
  * `"weight 4.2"`: A Layout with a size in weight will fill the remaining space, divided based on the weight value.
 E.g. two Layouts with `"weight 1"` / `"weight 3"` will take `0.25` / `0.75` of the remaining space.
  * `"matchChild"`: Tries to match it's size to that of it's child. **Note**: Only one child is supported.
 The child needs to be an element with a size property of `"__px"` *or* an element whose size can be immediately determined by rendering it.
-This means no images!
-The problem is, that determining an image's size can only be done after it has been rendered, therefore delaying the whole layout process. **Note 2:** This is pretty hacky!
-React gives a warning if we need to measure, because we are rendering other components inside the render method, so use sparingly.
+This can be used to make something exactly the size of it's containing text, or the size of an image.

 => *Default:* `"weight 1"`